Benefits of Cold Process Soap vs Commercial Soap

 Share

 If you've ever wondered why handmade soap feels so different from the bars you buy at the grocery store, you're not alone.
 The truth is, most commercial "soap" isn't actually soap at all—it's detergent.
-And that difference matters more than you might think, especially if you struggle with dry, sensitive, or irritated skin.
+And that difference matters more than you might think, especially if your skin tends to feel dry, sensitive, or easily irritated.

 What Is Cold Process Soap?

 Cold process soap is made by combining oils (like olive, coconut, or shea butter) with lye in a chemical reaction called saponification.
-This process creates true soap while preserving the natural glycerin—a powerful humectant that draws moisture to your skin.
+This process creates true soap while preserving the natural glycerin—a conditioning humectant that helps skin feel softer and more comfortable after cleansing.

 7 Key Benefits of Cold Process Soap

-Glycerin is a natural byproduct of the soap-making process, and it's one of the most effective moisturizers available.
-In cold process soap, glycerin stays in the bar, helping your skin retain moisture long after you've rinsed off.
+Glycerin is a natural byproduct of the soap-making process, and it's one of the most effective conditioning ingredients available.
+In cold process soap, glycerin stays in the bar, helping skin feel softer and more comfortable long after you've rinsed off.

-Commercial soaps remove glycerin to sell it to the cosmetics industry, leaving you with a harsh detergent bar that dries out your skin.
-That tight, squeaky-clean feeling?
-That's your skin crying out for moisture.
+Commercial soaps remove glycerin to sell it to the cosmetics industry, leaving you with a harsh detergent bar that can leave skin feeling tight and dry.

 Cold process soap is made with simple, recognizable ingredients: plant-based oils, lye (which is completely transformed during saponification), and optional natural additives like essential oils or clays.